 - A resume or a CV

 - A satisfactory score on the GMAT or GRE test comprising of acceptable levels on both the verbal and quantitative scores.
 For more information on minimum GMAT or GRE score requirements, please click here.
+Due to the impacts of COVID-19, the Belk College MBA has waived the GMAT/GRE test requirement for Summer and Fall 2020 graduate program admissions.

 The Belk College of Business may consider waiving the GMAT/GRE for candidates who meet certain requirements.
 Learn more here.